TensorPlan and the Few Actions Lower Bound for Planning in MDPs under Linear Realizability of Optimal Value Functions: Notation and problem setup

 \section{Notation and problem setup}

-The purpose of this section is to introduce the notation we will use and the necessary definitions that will allow us to precisely formulate the problems we study.
+The purpose of this section is to introduce the notation we use and the necessary definitions that will allow us to precisely formulate the problems we study.
 We start with the notation.
-This will be followed by a quick review of definitions and basic concepts concerning Markov Decision Processes.
+This is followed by a quick review of definitions and basic concepts concerning MDPs.
 The section will be closed by describing the planning problems considered.